How to Avoid Travel Scams

 Monitor Your Accounts

 Even if you set up alerts and regularly review your account activity while traveling, remember to keep close track of your financial accounts as well as email and social media once you return home.
 Review your account activity and statements regularly to quickly detect and thwart any lingering threats to your identity.
-Robins Financial’s convenient and secure allows you to access your account anytime, anywhere.
+Robins Financial’s convenient and secure Digital Banking allows you to access your account anytime, anywhere.

 Following these tips will help you keep your accounts and your identity safe and protected, no matter where you go.
 In the unfortunate event of any suspicious activity, you will be able to detect and resolve it right away.
 That way, you can spend your travel free from the stress of scams and simply relax and enjoy your time away.